UI Component Library – When Should You Build Your Own?

 Getting your own, personalized UI library will give you far more than just the envy of the competition.

 Since you have complete control over the code, the performance of your components will ultimately depend on your design and development teams.
-If your developers do a good job at hard-cording your components, you’re going to be able to benefit from an improved speed and performance of your apps and websites.
+If your developers do a good job at hard-cording your components, you’re going to be able to benefit from the improved speed and performance of your apps and websites.

 Better SEO Performance